Best Superzoom Cameras for Birding: 4 Picks Compared

 Limitations

-• No mention of weather sealing — a drawback for all-weather field use
+• No official weather sealing for harsh field conditions

 What you need to know